telerik/ajax-docs/controls/imagebutton/getting-started.md

 		Protected Sub RadImageButton1_Click(ByVal sender As Object, ByVal e As EventArgs) End Sub

-	as well as add `OnClick="RadImageButton1_Click"` to the **RadImageButton**'s declaration.
-In the Click event handler add the code that you want to be executed when the **RadImageButton** control is clicked.
+	This will also add `OnClick="RadImageButton1_Click"` to the **RadImageButton**'s declaration.
+In the Click event handler, add the code that you want to be executed when the **RadImageButton** control is clicked.

 ## See Also